 At first the components were only available as a kit, but for the 1990 model year the Paris-Dakar was introduced.

-- Solo seat with rack that stayed on the subframe when the seat was removed
+Solo seat with "solo rack" that stayed on the subframe when the solo seat was removed

 1991-on GS and PD